Few-shot training LLMs for project-specific code-summarization: Abstract

 \section{Abstract}

 Very large language models (LLMs), such as GPT-3 and Codex have achieved state-of-the-art performance on several natural-language tasks, and show great promise also for code.
 A particularly exciting aspect of LLMs is their knack for few-shot and zero-shot learning: they can learn to perform a task with very few examples.
-Few-shotting has particular synergies in software engineering, where there are a lot of phenomena (identifier names, APIs, terminology, coding patterns) that are known to be \emph{highly} project-specific.
-However, project-specific data can be quite limited, especially early in the history of a project; thus the few-shot learning capacity of LLMs might be very relevant.
+Few-shotting has particular synergies in software engineering, where there are a lot of \emph{project-specific} phenomena.
+Developers introduce very localized identifier names, APIs, terminology, coding patterns, \emph{etc} to suit the needs of each project.
+These localized linguistic phenomena match the domain concepts, colloquialisms, algorithms, and data suitable each domain and project, and help other developers read the code.
+These phenomena can also provide useful cues for machine learning models.
+However, project-specific data can be quite limited, especially early in the history of a project; thus the few-shot learning capacity of LLMs offer a very attractive option.
 In this paper, we investigate the use few-shot training with the very large GPT (Generative Pre-trained Transformer) Codex model, and find evidence suggesting that one can significantly surpass state-of-the-art models for code-summarization, leveraging project-specific training.

 \keywords{deep learning, code summarization, large language model}